gymnastjs/picturebook/README.md

 This project aims to provide utility methods to simplify [Storybook](https://storybook.js.org/), [SauceLabs](https://saucelabs.com/) and [Nightwatch](http://nightwatchjs.org/) configuration and screenshot comparison.
 Specifically:

 - **Creation of storybook stories**: They are created based on your file system structure
-- **Saucelabs tunnel setup**: Reduce SauceConnect config to the tunnel id and username / accessKey
+- **Saucelabs tunnel setup**: Reduce SauceConnect config to the SauceConnect binary path and username / accessKey
 - **Screenshot**: Take screenshots of every story on different browsers using SauceLabs and Nightwatch
 - **Image Comparison**: Compare and update screenshots to baselines collocated with your stories.